go-shiori/shiori-web-ext/README.md

 ![Screenshot](https://raw.githubusercontent.com/go-shiori/shiori-web-ext/master/docs/screenshot.png)

+## Versioning

+This project now follows the same versioning system that Shiori uses, that means that starting on `v1.6.0` the extension will match the supported version of the server.
+This is to avoid confusion and to make it easier to know which version of the extension is compatible with your server.

+Different releases for the same server version will be appended as the extension version, for example, `v1.6.0.1` is the first release of the extension for Shiori `v1.6.0`.

 ## Development Status

 This extension is still in beta, however it's already usable at this point.
 Unfortunately, I've only tested it in Firefox 59+ so there is no guarantee that it will work in another browser.